thinhhuynh/saleor/CONTRIBUTING.md

 For more information on how it works, see the `.pre-commit-config.yaml` configuration file.

-Saleor has a strict formatting policy enforced by the [black formatting tool](https://github.com/python/black).
+WeenSpace has a strict formatting policy enforced by the [black formatting tool](https://github.com/python/black).

 Module names should make their purpose obvious.
 Avoid generic file names such as `utils.py`.